tpetricek/dare-summer.github.io/attending/index.md

 Students from partner universities are eligible for an Erasmus+ mobility grant to cover their expenses, this explicitly includes NOVA University of Lisbon, and University of Porto, Vrije Universiteit Brussel, but also check with your local university if they have – or are willing to enter – an Erasmus+ BIP agreement with TU Darmstadt.

 For Students without an Erasmus+ grant: Thanks to our sponsors, we are able to offer the summer school itself free of charge.
-However, depending on yet to be clarified details of the funding, we may have to pass on the cost of social events.
-Please register even without details, you will still be able to rescind your spot in case the cost turns out to be a problem.

 We have pre-reserved hotel rooms that cost 353,25€ per room, (so 177€ per person when sharing the 2-person hotel rooms).